 This real-time, bidirectional communication ensures that remote desktop sessions remain smooth and responsive, regardless of the user’s location.
 It enables seamless interactions for tasks such as IT support, remote work, online education, and cloud-based virtual desktop infrastructures (VDI).
 Users can experience minimal lag, immediate feedback on their actions, and uninterrupted access to remote systems, making WebSocket-based remote desktops a modern and efficient solution for interactive, real-time remote access.

-What are Web3 WebSockets used for?
+What are Web3 WebSockets Used For?

 Web3 applications utilize WebSockets to enable real-time interaction with blockchain networks, allowing developers and users to receive instant updates on blockchain events, token transfers, and smart contract executions.
 Unlike traditional polling methods, which repeatedly request data from servers and can introduce delays, WebSockets maintain a persistent, bidirectional connection.
 This ensures that updates are delivered immediately as they occur, providing a more efficient and responsive experience.